ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 HLS streaming is a more cost-effective and secure method of streaming than video-on-demand assets.
 Furthermore, you can also record your live streams with HLS.

-To enable HLS recording for your live streams and store all the HLS files (.ts and .m3u8), just log in to your AMS Web Panel,
+To enable HLS recording for your live streams and store all the HLS files (.ts and .m3u8), just log in to your AMS Web Panel.

 Navigate to Application Setting -> Advanced, and configure the setting below: